A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \subsubsection{The almost setup}

 Let $R$ be a perfectoid Tate ring with subring of power-bounded elements $R^\circ$.
-We denote the category of $R^\circ$-modules by $R^\circ$-mod. \begin{def/prop}(\cite[3.21,3.23]{Sch18}) An $R^\circ$-module $M$ is almost zero if $\varpi M=0$ for all pseudo-uniformizers $\varpi$.
+We denote the category of $R^\circ$-modules by $R^\circ$-mod. \begin{defn}[{\cite[Definition 3.21, 3.23]{Sch18}}] An $R^\circ$-module $M$ is almost zero if $\varpi M=0$ for all pseudo-uniformizers $\varpi$.
 Such modules form a thick Serre subcategory of $R^\circ$-mod.
-The category $R^{\circ a}$-mod of almost $R^\circ$-modules is the quotient of $R^\circ$-mod by the subcategory of almost zero modules. \end{def/prop} \begin{remark} Similarly one can define almost $R^+$-modules for any ring of integral elements $R^+\subset R^\circ$ and the forgetful functor from $R^{\circ a}$-mod to $R^{+ a}$-mod is an equivalence. \end{remark} \begin{prop}(\cite[3.24]{Sch18}) Let $(R,R^+)$ be a Huber pair with $R$ being a perfectoid Tate ring and let $X$ be $\Spa(R,R^+)$.
+The category $R^{\circ a}$-mod of almost $R^\circ$-modules is the quotient of $R^\circ$-mod by the subcategory of almost zero modules. \end{defn} \begin{remark} Similarly one can define almost $R^+$-modules for any ring of integral elements $R^+\subset R^\circ$ and the forgetful functor from $R^{\circ a}$-mod to $R^{+ a}$-mod is an equivalence. \end{remark} \begin{prop}[{\cite[Theorem 3.24]{Sch18}}] Let $(R,R^+)$ be a perfectoid Tate Huber pair and let $X$ be $\Spa(R,R^+)$.
 Then the $R^+$-module $H^i(X,\CO^+_X)$ is almost zero for $i>0$ and $H^0(X,\CO_X^+)=R^+$. \end{prop}